Help Your Employees Find – and Maintain – Meaning in Their Work

 You can’t instill a sense of purpose in your team without knowing what motivates them in the first place.
 There are several ways to gather this information.

-Schedule regular 1:1 meetings.
 We’ve all been in group meetings where we just don’t feel like participating, or we hope someone else will bring up that one thing that really bothers us.
 Basically, a group setting doesn’t always uncover all the truths you’re looking for.
-Meeting with everyone individually gives each person more time to speak, and both parties can ask questions in more detail if there’s a lack of understanding.
+Meeting with everyone individually gives each person more time to speak.
+Plus, both parties can ask questions in more detail if there’s a lack of understanding.

 These meetings will be particularly important if you notice that one or two specific employees are falling off in terms of their typical levels of engagement or productivity since beginning to work remotely.
 In these situations, Becky Kane at Doist suggests approaching the conversation with honesty and a solution-oriented mindset.
 “Don’t give an ultimatum—improve performance or else.
 Work together to find a path forward,” Kane says.

-Conduct anonymous surveys.
 Surveys are an effective way to get a lot of information without taking up too much of anyone’s time or putting people on the spot.
-Develop questions that gauge your team’s satisfaction with their job and the company, and include places where they can write in their own suggestions and concerns.
+Develop questions that gauge your team’s satisfaction with their job and the company.
+You should also include places where they can add their own suggestions and concerns.

 If you opt for the survey route, transparency with your team is crucial.
 Alex Samur at Slack says that being upfront with your goals for the survey will give hesitant team members more confidence to offer feedback.
 Specifically, Samur writes, “Advance preparation will help reassure skeptical employees who fear that honest feedback—even in the form of an anonymous survey—will land them in trouble.”